 THE BEST WEBSITE ACCESSIBILITY CHECKLIST, EVER.

-The largest population needing access to the internet are people with disabilities.
+The largest population needing access to the internet is people with disabilities.
 The CDC states that over 61 million people in the United States are living with a disability.
 That’s over 25% of the country’s population.

 An accessible and ADA-compliant website benefits everyone and creates an inclusive space that is equal for all.
 You might not know where to start, so we’ve created a website accessibility checklist to determine if you are compliant with the ADA and following best practices for website accessibility.

 - Craft an accessibility policy and statement.
-Address that your website is conforming to ada compliance standards but be honest, specific, and transparent.
+Address that your website is conforming to ADA compliance standards but be honest, specific, and transparent.
 Provide the conformance criteria, a detailed timeline, and a call-to-action for accessibility support.
 If a disabled user needs help, they need a lifeline to your goods and services.

 - Build your task force.
 As you identify goals and build efforts towards digital inclusion, you will need support and dialogue to formulate and executive your accessibility program.

 - Prioritize your digital assets.
 Make the project manageable by making a list of your current digital assets and those planned for future launches.
 You can segment each asset based on usage, risk, and even branding.

 - Start testing for accessibility.
 This includes mobile application accessibility testing and mobile website accessibility testing too.
 You will need to hire an expert to conduct an accessibility audit and help you determine the scope of work.